bentoml/BentoML/docs/source/quickstart.rst

 BentoML has a built-in deployment management tool called YataiService.
-YataiService can be deployed separately to manage all your teams' trained models, BentoService bundles, and active deployments in the cloud or in your own kubernetes cluster.
-You can also create simple model serving deployments with just the BentoML cli, which launches a local YataiService backed by SQLite database on your machine.
+YataiService can be deployed separately to manage all your teams' trained models, BentoService bundles, and active deployments in a central place.
+But you can also create standalone model serving deployments with just the BentoML cli, which launches a local YataiService backed by SQLite database on your machine.

-Now let's deploy the IrisClassifier to `AWS Lambda <https://aws.amazon.com/lambda/>`_ as a serverless endpoint.
+BentoML has built-in support for deploying to multiple cloud platforms.
+For demo purpose, let's now deploy the IrisClassifier service we just created, to `AWS Lambda <https://aws.amazon.com/lambda/>`_ into a serverless API endpoint.

 First you need to install the :code:`aws-sam-cli` package, which is required by BentoML to work with AWS Lambda deployment: